pygreece/community/organization/principles/en.md

 - The name of the legal entity responsible for "PyGreece Community" is "PyGreece AMKE".

-- PyGreece AMKE is a civil society actor (Civil Non-Profit Company) created by Greek Python community members to serve the mission of PyGreece community.
+- PyGreece AMKE is a civil society actor (Civil Non-Profit Company) created by Greek Python community members to serve the mission of the PyGreece community.
 The mission of PyGreece AMKE can be found [here](../about/en.md#mission).

 - The organization detals of PyGreece AMKE are [here](../about/en.md#organization-details)